+Rock-a-bye Baby

-Rock-a-bye BabyGlenna Turnbull, Kelowna Custom cut glass and stone of imagination.
+Glenna Turnbull, Kelowna Custom cut glass and stone 9" x 12"

 I am a free spirited single mother of two who works as a photographer, writer and stained glass artist.
 This piece was designed to relay the primitive and natural instinct for a mother to put her baby to her breast, from the stone age to present day.
-It was created using slices of polished Brazilian agate, art glass, and a lot
+It was created using slices of polished Brazilian agate, art glass, and a lot of imagination.